 The UHOM Montessori floor bed comes in two sizes and various designs, including a double bed (the bottom bed can be pulled out).
 You can also order a certified 3D sponge memory foam mattress by the same manufacturer that fits the bed perfectly.

 House Bed Twin Size with a Fence by Meritline

 If you want to make sure your child doesn’t fall from the floor bed, this model is equipped with practical side fences that provide extra safety for your little one.
 The bed is made from sturdy pinewood and comes in 3 different colors (espresso, gray, or white) and various styles.
 It fits any Twin size mattress.

 Here are the answers to the most common questions and worries of parents considering a floor bed for their child.

 Are Montessori floor beds safe?

 Well, think about the worst that can happen – falling on the floor that is just a few inches away (as opposed to the cribs that are much higher and falling on the floor may be much more dangerous for a child).

 If your baby is small and you worry she or he is still very fragile, you can consider using bed bumpers (like these on Etsy) that will help prevent the baby from hitting the wall and falling from the mattress.

-Of course, if you decide to have a floor bed, you must ensure that it is completely safe for your child to be in the bedroom for a while alone.
+Of course, if you decide to have a floor bed, you must ensure that it is completely safe for your child to spend some time in the bedroom alone.